-How to tax a car without a V5?
+How do I tax my car without a V5?

 You’re still able to tax your car by checking online with the car’s registration number.

 The advantage of having the V5 is you can get details about how much tax you’re likely to pay.

 The cost depends on the tax band your car falls into, which is influenced by how much emissions the car gives off.
 Cars in the lowest band - A - are currently exempt from paying any tax.